Espresso-Based Beverages – Americano

 Other Espresso Drinks – Long Black vs Americano vs Caffe Crema

-You might have heard of other that are similar to Americano.
+You might have heard of other espresso drinks that are similar to Americano.
 Two popular drinks are Long Black and Caffe Crema.
 So what is the difference between these coffees and Americano?

 The differences are minor, but coffee enthusiasts are passionate about how they prepare their espresso drinks, and they think that the three are distinctive drinks.